 Who is Fufeng USA?

-Fufeng USA is a global leading bio-fermentation company manufacturing products that serve fast-growing animal nutrition.
-They are headquartered in Chicago, Ill. and are a subsidiary of Fufeng Group Limited based in Jinan, China.
-Fufeng USA has selected Grand Forks to establish their first United States wet corn mill processing plant.
+Fufeng USA is a global leading bio-fermentation company manufacturing products that serve the fast-growing animal nutrition market.
+They are in the process of establishing their headquarters in Grand Forks, N.D. and have offices in the Chicago metro area.
+Fufeng USA is a subsidiary of Fufeng Group Limited which is based in Qingdao, Shandong Province, China.

 What will Fufeng USA produce at the wet corn milling facility?

 Fufeng USA will extract high-valued amino acids, lysine and threonine, which are essential ingredients in animal nutrition feed formulations.

 Fufeng USA purchased a 370-acre greenfield site in the north end of Grand Forks for their facility near other similar agribusinesses.
 This area had been identified as a growth area to be zoned industrial by long-term municipal land use plans.

 Where will Fufeng USA sell their products?

 Mostly in North America with the majority of those sales occurring in the United States.
 They are a global company and may export some of their products outside North America.

 Why is this facility important to the region?

 The opportunity is twofold.
 First, the facility will provide an additional avenue to local and regional farmers to sell their corn crop.
 Elevators may also benefit if the facility desires coordination, drying, quality assurance, or other services.
 Second, the end-products are used regionally as well as exported around the country and the world creating economic impact locally.